SecurityEssentials/Teams2NVivo/index.md

 * Click *Replace all*.
 It takes a while and looks a bit odd, but it works.
 Click OK to the *Replaced Instances* dialog and you're done.

-## Changing timestamps
+## Changing timestamps and removing yeses

 Sometimes (usually?) the timings on the transcript are a few seconds different from those in the recording.
 NVivo doesn't seem to have an easy way to correct that, so we've implemented one in the script here.

-To make the correction:
+You may also find in an interview that there are a lot of 'ums' and 'yes' that break up the flow.

+To fix either or both:

 * Delete the transcript entries in NVivo (either *Select All - Right click Delete*; or just *Undo* a couple of times).
-* Go back to the [converter page](converter.html), and enter a suitable timeshift parameter (-10 is typical).
+* Go back to the [converter page](converter.html)
+* Enter a suitable timeshift parameter (-10 is typical) and if you want, tick the *Filter out short phrases* box.
+* And reload the transcript.
+The page shows all the words filtered out in the short phrases.
-* And reload the transcript and fix the paragraph endings as above.
+* And fix the paragraph endings as above.
 Experiment with different values of the timeshift until it's close enough for your needs.

 ## Credits